DLR-AMR/t8code_JOSS/paper.md

-In contrast to the other AMR solutions, only `t8code` natively supports recursive refinement on a wide range of element types: vertices, lines, quadrilaterals, triangles, hexahedra, tetrahedra, prisms, and pyramids Additionally, extensions to other refinement patterns and element shapes are straightforwardly supported due to `t8code`'s modular code structure and clear distinction between low- and high-level mesh operations [@holke2023t8code].
+In contrast to the other AMR solutions, only `t8code` natively supports recursive refinement on a wide range of element types: vertices, lines, quadrilaterals, triangles, hexahedra, tetrahedra, prisms, and pyramids.
+Additionally, extensions to other refinement patterns and element shapes are straightforwardly supported due to `t8code`'s modular code structure and clear distinction between low- and high-level mesh operations [@holke2023t8code].